AppLovin/AppLovin-MAX-Godot/README.md

 ### Exporting/Building to iOS/Android

 #### iOS
-Reference: Godot's [Exporting for iOS](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_ios.html#doc-exporting-for-ios) doc for exporting to an Xcode project.

 1. In the Godot editor, open the `Export` window from the `Project` menu.
 When the `Export` window opens, click `Add..` and select `iOS`.
   - The `App Store Team ID` and `(Bundle) Identifier` options in the `Application` category are required.
 2. In the `Plugins` category, `App Lovin Max` checkbox must be enabled.